 Cloud is “probably more secure than conventionally stored data”

 The American Institute of Certified Public Accountants (AICPA) created the Statement on Standards for Attestation Engagements (SSAE) 18[ii] to provide a standard for service providers to report System and Organization Controls (SOC).
 A SOC 1 report details the controls used by the service provider to limit access to information systems.
 A SOC 2 report evaluates the system for security, availability, processing integrity, confidentiality or privacy, based on SysTrust and WebTrust[iii] principles.

-Cloud providers with robust security can be certified to show they are compliant with HIPAA and HITECH healthcare regulations governing IT systems that handle sensitive healthcare information.
+Cloud providers with robust security can be certified to show they are compliant with HIPAA and HITECH healthcare regulations governing IT systems that handle sensitive healthcare information – this is necessary for HIPAA-compliant cloud hosting.
 For companies handling payment data like credit card numbers, Cloud providers, like Atlantic.Net, can also get audited for PCI compliance.

 A service provider which has been audited and certified according to these standards has proven it has the technical capacity and procedures in place to provide robust enough security to protect the most sensitive business information.